scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

 PR [#4794](https://github.com/scala/scala/pull/4749) changed the syntax trees for selections of statically accessible symbols.
 For example, a selection of `Predef` no longer has the shape `q"scala.this.Predef"` but simply `q"scala.Predef"`.
 Macros and compiler plugins matching on the old tree shape need to be adjusted.

 ## Improving these notes

 Improvements to these release notes [are welcome!](https://github.com/scala/make-release-notes/blob/2.12.x/hand-written.md)

+## Conclusion

+We again thank our contributors and the entire Scala community.
+May you find Scala 2.12 a pleasure to code in.